Using JavaScript with Tyk

 • APIID: the unique identifier for the API

-• OrgID: the organisation identifier
+• OrgID: the organization identifier

 • config_data: custom attributes defined in the API description